grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 Returning to MSTs, $$F$$ would consist of all (not necessarily spanning) trees and the set of solutions would be the collection of all spanning trees [^feasible-prim-kruskal].

 [^solution-basis]: In greedoid theory, "solutions" are referred to as "bases", however this language is not being used here to avoid a a digression into where this terminology comes from.
-For interested readers, this is borrowed from matroid theory, which you can learn more about here. <!-- REF NEEDED -->
+For interested readers, this is borrowed from matroid theory. <!-- REF NEEDED -->
 [^feasible-prim-kruskal]: For the MST problem, $$F$$ can be either the collection of all trees or all forests.
 The former corresponds to Prim's algorithm, while the latter to Kruskal's.

 <figure>